-No matter whether you own a Traeger, Pit Boss, Camp Chef, Weber pellet grill, whatever it is, after assembly, all instruction manuals will recommend to burn-in or season the product before its use.
+No matter whether you own a Traeger, Pit Boss, Camp Chef, Weber pellet grill, or whatever it is, after assembly, all instruction manuals will recommend to burn-in or season the product before its use.
 It is an important part of using the BBQ for the first time and safe pellet grill use.
 Therefore, I thought I would produce a round-up article of the advice on the seasoning/burn-in process from the different pellet grills brands.
 However, I also want to discuss all the reasons why should want to complete this process.
 Right, let’s begin!

 Disclaimer: Hey!
 By the way… any links on this page that lead to products on Amazon or other sites are affiliate links, and I earn a commission if you make a purchase.